 SeaDream Yacht Club

 This line's vow-renewal program was added after many inquiries from would-be SeaDream passengers.
-One choice, priced at $400, is ideal for couples who are traveling with friends and family.
-This package includes personal invitations and a sunrise breakfast or sunset cocktails and canapes prepared for two to 12 guests.
-Individual couples without guests can also opt for a sunset renewal package, priced at $350, which includes a Champagne breakfast overlooking the sea at a private table, or the sunrise renewal (same price), which includes Champagne and canapes.
-Both party-of-two ceremonies feature a Champagne toast with the Captain, a bridal floral arrangement, a cake, Japanese oshi-bori towels (lightly scented, refreshing hand towels) presented by the Thai Spa attendant, a musician duo to accompany the ceremony, a commemorative gift and rose petals scattered on the bed on the night of the encore nuptials.
+One choice, priced at $1,000, is ideal for couples who are traveling with friends and family.
+This package includes personal invitations and a Champagne reception with canapes prepared for up to 12 guests, a bouquet and boutonniere, a flower arrangement, a bottle of Champagne for the couple's cabin and a reception cake.
+Individual couples without guests can also opt for a sunset renewal package, priced at $750, which includes the ceremony, a Champagne toast with the captain and a cake.
+Both ceremonies include music by the onboard guitarist and planning services from the Hotel Manager.

-Private vow renewals are held at no charge and should be requested 90 days in advance.
-The Captain, cruise director or clergy will officiate.
+Private vow renewals are held at no charge on Silversea cruises and should be requested 90 days in advance.
+The captain or cruise director will officiate.
 Cake and Champagne are served, and each couple receives a certificate to commemorate the event.
-With enough advance notice, all kinds of special arrangements can be requested and are priced accordingly.
+With enough advance notice, all kinds of special arrangements and decorations can be requested and are priced accordingly.

-Windstar's $164 vow renewal includes the ceremony, cake, Champagne, keepsake flutes and a certificate.
+Windstar's $179 vow renewal includes the ceremony, a custom cake, a bottle of Champagne and a certificate.
+Additional amenities including special treats for the bride and groom, and receptions that include dinner and dancing can be arranged.
 Wind Surf, with a capacity of 312, averages about 45 vow renewals per year.

 --By Debbi Karpowicz-Kickham, Cruise Critic Contributor; updated by Shayne Rodriguez Thompson, Cruise Critic Contributor